TheKingEagle/RMSoftware.ModularBot/doc/addcmd.md

 At this time, you can set temporary `%flags%` by using the console command `setvar <variableName-NoPercents> <value>`.
 Please note, these are case sensitive.

-Example usage for a bot using `!` as a prefix.: `!addcmd hug false false %invoker% hugs {params} for a long time!`
+Example usage: `!addcmd hug false false %invoker% hugs {params} for a long time!`
 Command: `!hug @TheBotFather`
 Output: `@GordonTrollman hugs @TheBotFather for a long time!`